 If you have the time, the aquarium in Monterey is really worth a visit.
 There are so many beaches on the highway and every beach has a bunch of people just having the time of their lives!

-Stop 3: 17-MILE DRIVE
+Stop 3: 17-mile Drive

-The 17-mile drive is.. you guessed it –> A 17-mile stretch of dramatic coastal cliffs, sandy white beaches, and mesmerizing forest land.
+The 17-mile drive is.. you guessed it –> A 17-mile stretch of dramatic coastal cliffs, sandy white beaches, and mesmerising forest land.
 To enter the drive, there is a small fee of $10.25 per vehicle.
 On an average people spend anywhere from 2-4 hours driving along this stretch.

 There are about 21 points that you can cover within the park.
 I recommend crossing of at least these: 1.
 The Spanish Bay 2.
 Bird Rock 3.
 Cypress point lookout 4.
 The lone cypress and 5.
 Pebble Beach.